-How to start creating frames with CLT panels in Revit
+How to start creating frames with CLT Panels solution in Revit

 wooden building model

-That being the case, we want to make it as simple as possible for you to try out our CLT software on your own.
-In this blog post, I’ll go through the basic steps to follow.
+We want to make it as simple as possible for you to try out our CLT software on your own.
+So in this blog post, you’ll find the basic steps to follow.

-Because the reconfigured UI is intended to make the workflow more intuitive, here is a quick recap of the simplified ribbon.
+Here is a quick recap of the CLT Panels menu that you’ll see in Revit.
 I’ll be referring to these functions throughout this article.
 (For more details on the new UI, read our post on that.)

 Frame